yongxinhui/ForAllX/ProblemSets/Carnap/ProblemSets/11_Problem_Set_INSTRUCTORS.md

 ---

 # Phil 24.241 Logic I
-# Problem Set \#11 Identity INSTRUCTOR'S VERSION
+# Problem Set \#10 INSTRUCTOR'S VERSION FOOL!

-####(aka I have 99 problems and each one is unique :D )

 <br />

 <!---

+instructor's version! autochecking on for everything!

+1+1+14+1+14+13+14+20+6+16 = 100.

-(4+6)+(4+6)+6+6+6+6+14*4  = 100
+2+2+14+2+14+10+14+20+6+16 = 100.

-alternate would be 52+12*4

-note that must use system LogicBookPDE, for identity symbols to render!
-LogicBookPD doesn't support identity!

-This is problem set 11 for MIT Fall 2022 Logic I, 24.241.
-Four of the problems come from Jtapp 303 Winter 2019 PS 8.
-Other five come from Zach PS9, modified for LogicBookSD system (so not allowed to ever post solutions to these!)
+This is problem set 10 for MIT Fall 2022 Logic I, 24.241.
+Five of the problems come from Jtapp 303 Winter 2019 PS 10.
+Other five come from Zach PS7, modified for LogicBookSD system (so not allowed to ever post solutions to these!)

-Description for students: Problem Set 11!
-Schematization in Quantifer Logic with Identity.
-Due Saturday, November 26th by 7pm Eastern.
+Description for students: Problem Set 10!
+Natural Deduction for Quantifier Logic (System QND).
+Due Saturday, November 19th by 7pm Eastern.

 Comments to self can be entered with [blah blah]:: or [](blah blah).
 Former needs an empty space before the line!

 -->

-To enter logical symbols logically on the logical keyboard, use:

 ------------------------- -----------------------------
 not ~                     `-`, `~`